We provide e-Portfolio support in several ways:

-Starting in spring semester 2008, all MBA students are required to develop and maintain an electronic portfolio.
-The ePortfolio is the property of the student, but students are required to provide selected faculty access to their ePortfolio during their time in the MBA program.
+Note, the e-Portfolio is the property of the student, but students are required to provide selected faculty access to their e-Portfolio during their time in the MBA program.

-An eportfolio is a collection of authentic and diverse evidence (artifacts), chosen from all the work done in your MBA program and maintained digitally.
+An e-Portfolio is a collection of authentic and diverse evidence (artifacts), chosen from all the work done in your MBA program and maintained digitally.
 The artifacts are stored in your library, and you choose those you think best reflect your learning relative to specific goals.
-Click on MBA Learning Goals above to become familiar with them.

-Yes.
-There are only a few, simple steps to the ePortfolio:
+There are only a few, simple steps to the e-Portfolio:

 - Load artifacts (e.g., your work from class assignments) into your library

 - Choose artifacts from your library that relate to each of the MBA learning goal sections (e.g., ethics/social responsibility).
 Up to 2 per learning goal.
 One should be an individual piece of work.
 The other can be a group project or other group assignment.

 - Link the chosen artifact to the appropriate learning goal